hoymkot/cross-the-wall/independent_host_version/README.md

 * incorporate express to major http ends point for common error handling and logging
 * combine Return IP:Port and Remote Coordinator
 * Remote Coordinator and Local Proxy reuse TLS session, Perfect Future Secrecy, better performance
 * proxy server remote ip:port return error keep retrying for a pre-set number of times.
+* move it to SCF to have a test run
+* two version
+*** aws lambda version , with user defined NAT
+*** independent hosting, can optimize this project